teachers

 has been teaching since 1993 in his own private practice.
 Additionally, he has been teaching 15 years at the Universität der Künste (university of performing arts), community centers (Volkshochschule) and speech therapy schools.

 In 2004 he founded the school „Alexander-Technik-Schule Berlin”.
-He is a moderator at three teacher training courses in Germany and France.
+He is a moderator at teacher training courses in Germany and France.

-Petra von Ondarza | assistant
+Petra von Ondarza | teacher

 began studying the AT in 1985 in Paris while training in contemporary dance and Contact Improvisation.
 She has been teaching mainly in private practice since 1991, in Hamburg and since 1997 in Berlin.
 From 1992-96 she studied Body-Mind Centering/Integrative Movement Therapy with Linda Hartley and completed an M.A. in religious studies at the FU Berlin in 2010.
+She has been assisting on the training course since it opened in 2004.

-Ulrich Bitter | assistant, deputy head of the training course
+Ulrich Bitter | teacher, deputy head of the training course

 has been giving lessons in the AT since 1992 in his own studio.
 1993-99 he worked with professional dancers (contemporary dance) in Braunschweig.
 1999-2000 he was the assistant on the training course in Hannover.